|

 Size, Proportion, Substance

-Weight not to exceed 28 pounds; over 28 pounds is a disqualification.
-Proportion--Distance
+Weight not to exceed 28 pounds; over 28 pounds is

-from withers to ground in good relation to distance from withers to onset
+a disqualification.
+Proportion--Distance from withers to ground in good

-of tail, so that animal appears compact, well balanced and in good proportion.
+compact, well balanced and in good proportion.
+Substance--Muscular, heavy

-Substance--Muscular, heavy bone.
+bone.

 Head large and square.
-Eyes dark in color, wide apart, set low down in
+Eyes dark in color, wide apart,

-the skull, as far from the ears as possible, round in form, of moderate
+set low down in the skull, as far from the ears as possible, round in form,

-round top, set high on the head but not too close together, and carried
+with round top, set high on the head but not too close together, and carried

 erect with the orifice to the front.
 The leather of the ear fine and soft.